dawapaljor/sft-report/src/pages/content/0-report.md

-<h2  id="recommendations" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Recommendations</h2>
+<h2  id="recommendations" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Recommendations</h2>

 ### Recommendations to the White House and the Department of State: